ligato/docs/docs/user-guide/concepts.md

     - value: { name:"if1" }
 ```

-There were two operations performed:
+The log shows two operations:

-* bridge domain `bd1` is created with no restrictions.
+- `1.
+CREATE` creats the bridge domain `bd1` with no restrictions.
+<br></br>
-* interface `if1` is flagged as: `[DERIVED NOOP IS-PENDING]`. `DERIVED` indicates an internal function performed by the KV Scheduler. `[NOOP IS-PENDING]` indicates that interface `if1` is not present yet.
+- `2.CREATE: [DERIVED NOOP IS-PENDING]` flags interface `if1` as: `[DERIVED NOOP IS-PENDING]`. `DERIVED` indicates an internal function performed by the KV Scheduler. `[NOOP IS-PENDING]` means that interface `if1` is not present yet.

-Confirm that only the bridge domain has been programmed into the VPP runtime configuration by executing the `agentctl config retrieve` command.
-Partial output:
+Use `agentctl config retrieve` to confirm that only the bridge domain has been programmed into the VPP runtime configuration.

+Partial command output:
 ```json
 vppConfig:
   interfaces: